-- For files of a specific extension, type an asterisk, a period, and the extension.
-For example, for ASCII text files (.txt extension), you would type .txt - For files that begin with a specific character or characters, type the character(s), then an asterisk ().
-For example, for all files that begin with res, you would type res - For files that end with a specific character pattern, type an asterisk (), then the character(s).
-For example, for all files that end in "all" you would type all
+For files of a specific extension, type an asterisk, a period, and the extension.
+You would type .txt for ASCII text files (.txt extension).

+For files that begin with a specific character or characters, type the character(s), then an asterisk ().
+You would type resfor all files that begin with res.

+For files that end with a specific character pattern, type an asterisk (), then the character(s).
+For example, for all files that end in "all" you would type all.